15 Results for "law students"

 Networking is an incredible tool for opening doors in your legal career, but if you are introverted, it can be particularly stressful.
 Here are five tips for introverts on how to tackle networking events.

-Making the Most of Your Summer During the Coronavirus Pandemic: 5 Tips for Law Students
+Making the Most of Your Summer Given the Pandemic: 5 Tips for Law Students

-This summer may have thrown a wrench into some of your plans, but that doesn't mean that 2020 is a total wash.
-Read on for helpful tips on making this summer work for your legal career.
+The virus has throw a wrench into many plans, but it doesn't mean 2020 is a total wash.
+Read on for helpful tips on making this summer work for you.

 How to Make the Most of Your Virtual Summer Program